Revenge of the Soga Brothers: Background

-Azuma Kagamis narrative
+Azuma Kagami's narrative

 On June 28, 1193, Soga Sukenari and Tokimune entered the Kamino Inn in Fujino (present-day Kamiide, Fujinomiya, Shizuoka Prefecture) and killed Kudō Suketsune.
 Kibitsunomiya no Ōtōnai, who had been drinking with Suketsune, was also killed in the process.
 Prostitutes Tagoshi no Shōshō and Kisegawa no Kamezuru, who were accompanying Ōtōnai and Suketsune, began screaming.
 Caused by the uproar, people in the vicinity panicked and the guards were alerted.

-A battle begun between the Soga brothers and the shogun's retainers.
+A battle began between the Soga brothers and the shogun's retainers.
 Secretary of the Right Division of Bureau of Horses (Uma-no-jō) Tairago Yahei, Aikō Saburō, Kitsukō Kojirō, Katō Ta, Unno Kotarō, Okabe Yasaburō, Hara Saburō, Horifuji Ta, and Usuki Hachirō were wounded in battle.
 Uda Gorō was killed by the brothers, and Sukenari was killed by Nitta Shirō Tadatsune.

 After Sukenari was killed, Tokimune set off to find the shogun and stormed into the shogun's mansion.
 The shogun drew his sword, but was stopped by Lieutenant of the Left Division of Inner Palace Guards (Sakon no shōgen) Yoshinao.
 In the meantime, Board of Retainers junior officer (Kodoneri) Gorōmaru had apprehended Tokimune.
 Tokimune was handed over to Ōmi Koheiji, and Yoshimori and Kagetoki conducted inquest on the dead.

 The next day, Tokimune was questioned about the motives of the nightly attack in front of a large audience of the shogun's gokenin.
 Lord Hōjō, Governor of Izu, Vice Governor of Kazusa, Lord Ema, former Governor of Bungo (Moro Takamitsu), Satomi Kanja, Miura Suke, Hatakeyama Jirō, Lieutenant of the Left Division of Outer Palace Guards Sawara Jūrō, Izawa Gorō, Ogasawara Jirō, Lieutenant of the Left Division of Outer Palace Guards Oyama, Lord of the Manor Shimokōbe, Inage Saburō, Naganuma Gorō, Hangaya Shirō, Chiba Tarō, Utsunomiya Yasaburō, Yuki Shichirō, Lieutenant of the Left Division of Inner Palace Guards Ōtomo, Lieutenant of the Left Division of Outer Palace Guards Wada, Kajiwara Heiza, Kano Suke, and Shingai Arajirō were present, among many other gokenin to the point that "there were too many to count."
 Kano Suke and Shingai began the questioning and Tokimune gave a detailed explanation about the revenge and its motives.
 After the questioning, at first Yoritomo proposed to pardon Tokimune for his bravery, but he was executed on the same day at the request of Suketsune's son Inubōmaru.